 Trams run day and night, with a more limited (but still somewhat regular) night service.
 This nocturnal service runs through the most popular places from midnight to 05:00amat 1-hour intervals and allows you to make your party in Prague mobile.

 Buses are mostly used to reach the neighboring suburbs, not served by the tram or metro, and there are many buses whose lines intersect to make changes.

 Many electric buses also emerged this year, confirming the position of Prague in terms of ecology.

-You can get more information on the portal of the city.
+You can get more information through the portal of the city.

 Prague taxis do not have a very good reputation.
-It is, therefore, best to contact an official company, such as AAA Radiotaxi (Aaataxi.cz) or City Taxi (Citytaxi.cz).
+Therefore, it is best to contact an official company, such as AAA Radiotaxi (Aaataxi.cz) or City Taxi (Citytaxi.cz).
 These two companies offer standard, well-specified rates (about 26 CZK per kilometer).
 One can be ordered by SMS.
 The agents, as well as the drivers, speak English.
 You can also use the Taxify app on your mobile device to order an honest taxi and receive an estimate for your entire trip before you submit!
 Uber is also a great cheap alternative to get around town.

-If you want to escape from Prague for a few days to visit the Czech Republic or explore a large European cities like Berlin or Budapest there are 2 ways.
-The fast and inexpensive way is the bus, takes on average between 1 to 5 hours to get anywhere within the Czech Republic, but everything depends on your destination.
-Moreover, if you travel with the company Regiojet, you will be able to benefit from the wifi as well as a hot drink and an integrated screen with film and music.
-But other companies also offer many trips, like Flixbus or Goeuro.
-The train is also a good way to get around, a little faster but also more expensive, also managed by Regiojet.
+If you want to escape Prague for a few days to visit the rural Czech Republic or explore other large European cities like Berlin or Budapest there are 2 ways.
+The fast and inexpensive way is by bus.
+Buses take on average between 1 to 5 hours to get anywhere within the Czech Republic, but everything depends on your specific destination.
+Moreover, if you travel with the company Regiojet (Student Agency), you will be able to benefit from their freeWi-Fi as well as a hot drink and an integrated headrest screen complete with film and music.
+Other companies also offer many similar trips and services, like Flixbus, GoEuro, and Hellö.
+The train is also a good way to get around.
+It’s definitely a little faster but also more expensive.